kant/watson-training-from-on-prem-data/README.md

 Start by using [`docker run`](https://docs.docker.com/engine/reference/run/) to launch Db2 community edition in a container running in the background.

-> Including the `--env LICENSE=accept` argument indicates your acceptance of the [license agreement](http://www-03.ibm.com/software/sla/sladb.nsf/displaylis/5DF1EE126832D3F185257DAB0064BEFA?OpenDocument) to use the software contained in the Docker image.
+> Including the `--env LICENSE="accept"` argument indicates your acceptance of the [license agreement](http://www-03.ibm.com/software/sla/sladb.nsf/displaylis/5DF1EE126832D3F185257DAB0064BEFA?OpenDocument) to use the software contained in the Docker image.